SmarterApp/RDW_Documentation/docs/API.md

 The import service provides the end-points for submitting data to the system.
 All end-points require a valid token, the examples use `{access_token}` as a placeholder.
 The token must provide appropriate permissions.
 For most content, this is the `ASMTDATALOAD` role at the client or state level but refer to individual content end-point documentation for specific permissions.
 There is one diagnostic end-point provided that helps debug permissions issues:

 #### Get User
 This end-point may be used to get the credentials of the current user.
+This is provided for diagnostic purposes.

 * Host: import service
 * URL: `/imports/user`